fedspendingtransparency/data-act-broker-backend/README.md

 * `StagingTable` - Used to create a new table for each job and manage writes to that table
 * `InterfaceHolder` - Container that holds one interface for each database as a static variable to ensure that redundant connections are not created

-#### Test cases
+#### Test Cases
-The current test suite for the validator may be run by navigating to the tests folder and running "python runTests.py".
+Before running test cases, start the Flask app by running "python app.py" in the dataactvalidator folder.
+The current test suite for the validator may then be run by navigating to the tests folder and running "python runTests.py".

 # Installation